DrSleep/light-weight-refinenet/README.md

 ## Running examples

 For the ease of reproduction, we have embedded all our examples inside Jupyter notebooks.
-One can either download them from this repository and proceed working with them on his/her local machine/server, or can resort to online version supported by the Google Colab service (coming soon).
+One can either download them from this repository and proceed working with them on his/her local machine/server, or can resort to online version supported by the Google Colab service.

 ### Jupyter Notebooks [Local]

 If all the installation steps have been smoothly executed, you can proceed with running any of the notebooks provided in the `examples/notebooks` folder.
 To start the Jupyter Notebook server, on your local machine run `jupyter notebook`.
-This will open a web page inside your browse.
+This will open a web page inside your browser.
 If it did not open automatically, find the port number from the command's output and paste it into your browser manually.
 After that, navigate to the repository folder and choose any of the examples given.

 The number of FLOPs and runtime are measured on 625x468 inputs using a single GTX1080Ti, mean IoU is given on corresponding validation sets with a single scale input.